open-policy-agent/opa/docs/docs/rest-api.md

 #### Request/Response Metadata

 The Data API POST request body may contain additional top-level keys beyond `input`.
-These are captured as **incoming metadata** and made available to custom builtins via `BuiltinContext.IncomingMetadata` during evaluation.
-Incoming metadata is included in [decision log](./management-decision-logs) events under the `custom.incoming_metadata` field.
+These are captured as **request metadata** and made available to custom builtins via `BuiltinContext.RequestMetadata` during evaluation.
+Request metadata is included in [decision log](./management-decision-logs) events under the `custom.request_metadata` field.

-Custom builtins registered by wrapping projects can also produce **outgoing metadata** by writing to `BuiltinContext.OutgoingMetadata` during evaluation.
+Custom builtins registered by wrapping projects can also produce **response metadata** by writing to `BuiltinContext.ResponseMetadata` during evaluation.
-If any outgoing metadata is produced, it appears as additional top-level fields in the API response and is included in decision log events under `custom.outgoing_metadata`.
+If any response metadata is produced, it appears as additional top-level fields in the API response and is included in decision log events under `custom.response_metadata`.

-In vanilla OPA, no builtins write outgoing metadata, so responses are unchanged.
+In vanilla OPA, no builtins write response metadata, so responses are unchanged.

 :::caution
 Future OPA versions may introduce new top-level keys in the request and response